cockroachlabs/connect-to-serverless/javascript/koa/README.md

-# Connection to CockroachDB Serverless using JavaScript and Koa
+# Connect to CockroachDB Serverless using JavaScript and Koa

 ## How to Run this Code